 Phar 3099H – Independent Research: The independent research project is at the core of the Honors Program.
-Students should register for 1 to 4 credits of Phar 3099H for each semester that they are involved in a research project.
+The Honors Thesis requires a minimum of 3credits Phar3099 earned for example by development, execution, and analysis of a research project.
 A written report describing each semester’s research accomplishments is required in order to receive credit for these courses.
 Ordinarily, it takes 3-4 semesters to complete a project, so that the decision to begin an honors project should ideally be made no later than the spring semester of the P-1 year.
 Research may also be conducted during the summer months.
 A minimum GPA of 2.8 is required to register for Phar 3099.
 Phar 3099H credits obtained as a pre-pharmacy student may be used toward the honors pharmacy credits, provided that these same credits were not applied to the Sophomore Honors certificate.

 Phar 3012H – Pharmacy Research Seminar: This course provides a broad view of the research being conducted by faculty and honors students within the School of Pharmacy.
 This one semester course carries 1 credit and may be repeated up to 2 times.